dougbutner/web-4/README.md

 ## How do Time Tokens work?

-Time tokens hash a time unit with a unique user identifier, which can be a hash of boimetric data, or a record from a federated biometric identification provider.
+Time tokens store a time unit (integer) with a unique user identifier (string), i

 ## Why can't web 3 do this?
 Provable democracy cannot be fully achieved in web 3.0, because there is no control over how many accounts a user may control.
 Instead, many different models have been developed to deal with this issue, most notably, proof of work, proof of stake, and delegated proof of stake.